KRSDOTA/chess-progress-tracker/README.md

 2) Build the service around the chess.com endpoints
 3) Build a webapp which consumes the `progress-api` and presents them nicely to users

-## Holostic player view insight function
+## Holistic player view insight function
-An interesting point raised by a friend of mine is that it would be really nice to see at glance, what openings a player enjoys, how frequently they ran it over a period of time, and often they win with it.
+An interesting point raised by a friend of mine is that it would be really nice to see at a glance, what openings a player enjoys, how frequently they ran it over a period of time, and often they win with it.

 As you enter a game with an opponent in a rapid, bullet or blitz format player in question, we could facilitate that the aforementioned information quickly, giving the searcher a holostic view of what to expect in terms of playing from their opponent granting a useful edge.
-The idea being similar to the OpenDota tool, which informs players of what opponents like to pick.
+The idea being similar to the OpenDota tool, which informs players of what opponents like to pick during the drafting stage.
 There are some implications of this which need sorting through:

 1) How would this information be available quickly?
 This kind of on-the-fly computation is not going to be "Quick" by any means, especially if we try and do all data processing within the life of a single request, it simply won't deliver the